- basic math skills

 - students that are going into network field and need to understanding how subnetting works

-I wanted to give you some background on myself.
+Hello, my name is Arthur Salmon, currently I hold an Applied Doctorate in Information Assurance & Cybersecurity.
 I hold a Master’s degree in network and Communication Management focusing on IT Security.
-I am finishing up my Doctoral degree in Information Assurance.
-I have worked in IT for 19 years, with 10 of them being in an IT Security role.
-I have spent the last 8 years in education in studies focusing on IT security.
+I have worked in IT for 20 years, with 10 of them being in an IT Security role.
+I have spent 6 years doing red-team work for private organizations, and just over 5 doing blue-team work for medium businesses.
+While my primary job role is in education, I spend allot of time working in the field and moving cybersecurity industry forward as a whole.
 I hold advanced certifications such as CISSP, CEH, and several Cisco CCNPs.
 I have also worked internally working to update Cybersecurity programs, courses and training facilities to aid in their modernization.
 Currently, I am working on coordinating western regional colleges into a more competition focus pathway as well as aiding in the development of competency-based assessments in Cybersecurity curriculum.
-When I am not working on aiding in education development, I own and operates a MSP in the greater Las Vegas area aiding small/medium business in meeting compliance and regulatory requirements.
+When I am not working on aiding in education development, I own and operate a MSP in the greater Las Vegas area aiding small/medium business in meeting compliance and regulatory requirements.